kasalehi/lessmills_mac/README.md

-ews model for monitoring each active subs and paus subs attendance over the year 2025. this is custome model top production for lesmills gym company.
+ews model for monitoring each active subs and pause subs attendance over the year 2025. this is custome model for production for lesmills gym company.

---  for running this model needs to chunk data per year as i did it earlier.
+--  for running this model needs to chunk data per year (2025 or before or after) as i did it for 2025.

-stage first done.
+     # stage first done.
 2025-08-19 by keyavn